Emma Stone Has A Brand New Look For Her

 Although the actress is naturally a blonde, people have come to associate Stone with her signature red locks, so this chop is a wild but welcome departure (and the trendy '80s outfit she sports in the snaps doesn't hurt).
 However, the 28-year-old revealed in an interview with Stylecaster back in 2013 that she actually prefers being ginger.

-"Probably red, even though I’m blonde naturally," she said when asked about her favorite hair color.
+"Probably red, even though I’m blonde naturally," she said when asked about her favourite hair color.
 "I identify most with red hair.
-My mom’s a redhead, so maybe I grew up seeing it more than seeing myself in a mirror.
+My mum’s a redhead, so maybe I grew up seeing it more than seeing myself in a mirror.
 But I like blonde, too.
 It’s just hair."

 It may just be hair, but it's also a big hint of what we can expect from the so-far mysterious series, and therefore we can't look away.